Skip to main content

 Poster session for sustainability projects

-The PCCF Amplify Grant builds upon the President’s Climate Commitment Fund’s mission to foster greater responsibility and leadership in addressing the ongoing climate crisis.
-Through this pilot program, students, faculty, and staff can apply for up to $5,000 of funding toward projects that seek to address climate change-related issues and inspire a larger culture shift in the campus community to actively engage in climate action within the College and beyond.
+The Amplify Grant builds upon the President’s Climate Commitment Fund’s (PCCF) mission to foster greater responsibility and leadership in addressing the ongoing climate crisis.
+Through this pilot program, students, faculty, and staff can apply for up to $5,000 of funding toward projects that seek to address climate change-related issues and inspire a larger culture shift on campus of actively engaging in climate action within the College and beyond.
 Projects can be led by individuals or teams and focus on a wide range of climate-related topics, and should demonstrate an innovative approach and measurable impact.

 How to Apply